 - Internal versus external

 - Positive versus negative

-- Any other categorisations which are shown (these will be context-dependant).
+- Any other categorisations that are shown (these will be context-dependent).

 - Once you're done, the system will have created some of the other models for you.
 Visit each of the SWOT, McKinsey 7S, PESTEL and Porter 5 Forces to double-check that everything makes sense.
 Fill in any missing insights.

 - Identify your competitors and/or competitor categories.

 - Identify the competitive factors which your customers use to choose between you and your competitors.

 - Bring these together on a Business Model Canvas.